 This city often represents how the best markets in the valley are performing, as it offers a short commute to major tech centers, fantastic schools, and homes that are (generally) not too elaborate or wastefully luxurious.
 If Cupertino’s doing well, you’ll have a pretty good idea that the market in the more affordable price points in Los Altos, Saratoga, Los Gatos, etc. are likely also doing well.
 And if Cupertino is faring poorly, that is not a good sign for anywhere!

-The real estate market of Willow Glen in San Jose remains a hot seller’s market, and distinctly hotter than it was a year ago.
+The real estate market of Willow Glen in San Jose just keeps heating up, with significantly more activity overall than a year ago.
+It’s a raging hot seller’s market for Willow Glen homes!
 This article will provide data and analysis for the residential markets in this area, updated monthly.
 Here are a few points from the single family housing market update:

-- Most homes continue to sell in under a month and with an average of 102.4% of list price.
+- Most homes sell in about two weeks and with an average of 108.9% of list price!

 The Willow Glen Real Estate Market